Relative Entropy Pathwise Policy Optimization: Background, notation, and definitions

 A policy gradient approach~\citep{sutton_reinforcement_2018} is a general method for improving a (parameterized) policy $\pi_\theta$ by estimating the gradient of the policy-return function $J(\pi_\theta)$ with regard to the policy parameters $\theta$.
 The \emph{policy gradient theorem} states that

 This identity is particularly useful as both the Q value and the stationary distribution can be estimated by samples obtained from following the policy for sufficiently many steps in the environment.

-The main drawback of this approach is that sample-based estimators of the policy gradient tend to have very high variance, necessitating large amounts of data and small step sizes for accurate estimation.
-In addition, the policy gradient requires on-policy updates, which prevents these methods from efficiently leveraging offline data.
-While this can be partially overcome by importance sampling, this again introduces variance to the method, which can lead to prohibitively unstable algorithms.

-An alternative approach, mostly leveraged in off-policy learning, is the \emph{deterministic policy gradient theorem} (DPG) \citep{silver_deterministic_2014}.
-While the name stresses the \emph{deterministic} nature of the policy for historical reasons, the method has also been used with stochastic policies which admit a reparameterization, such as parameterized Gaussian policies \citep{haarnoja_soft_2018}.
-We will therefore refer to it also as the \emph{pathwise policy gradient}, following the nomenclature of \cite{mohamed2020monte}.
-The gradient estimator for the DPG relies on access to a differentiable state-action value function.
-While access to the ground-truth state-action value function is clearly not a realistic assumption, we can use learned surrogate models such as neural networks to obtain a biased estimate of the gradient
+An alternative approach is the \emph{deterministic policy gradient theorem} (DPG) \citep{silver_deterministic_2014}.
+The estimator for the DPG relies on access to a differentiable state-action value function and a deterministic differentiable policy $\pi^\mathrm{det}_\theta(x)$.
+While access to the true value function is an unrealistic assumption, we can use a trained surrogate model, $\hat{Q}$, to obtain a biased estimate of the gradient

-Essentially, the pathwise policy gradient replaces the Monte-Carlo policy gradient with a pathwise derivative through a surrogate model.